- Non-native English speakers picking up on errors in Baek Yerin’s lyrics might indicate there’s a problem

 - Asking for help isn’t a sign of weakness—it’s a sign of intelligence

-The artist chosen by 2 different students in 2 different classes, was Baek Yerin.
-Their song choice was her cryptically named “0310“.
+The artist chosen by two different students in two different classes was Baek Yerin.
+Both students chose the cryptically titled “0310“.
 As far as I can determine, Baek Yerin “…writes the lyrics to most of her songs.”
-(Feb 26, 2020, SnackFever.com) But while going over her lyrics, several grammar mistakes jumped out at me.
+(Feb 26, 2020, SnackFever.com) But several grammar mistakes jumped out at me while going over Baek Yerin’s lyrics.
 They didn’t appear to be conscious choices.
-They appeared to be genuine grammatical mistakes by a non-native English speaker.
+They seemed to be genuine grammatical mistakes by a non-native English speaker.

-To be clear—I am not belittling or mocking Baek Yerin for her English lyrics.
+To be clear—I am not belittling or mocking Baek Yerin’s lyrics.
 Writing a song in your mother tongue is no easy task.
 Writing two entire albums in English is an accomplishment in and of itself.
 I am questioning her decision not to work with a native English speaker to avoid making simple grammar mistakes.
-In an article posted on Koreaboo, an English translation of a Korean netizen’s comment about Baek Yerin reads:
+In an article posted on Koreaboo, an English translation of a Korean netizen’s comment about Baek Yerin’s lyrics reads:

 I really like Baek Yerin as an artist but this album is really disappointing.
 These songs are ruined because of her awkward English lyrics and it’s a waste.
 Baek Yerin is amazing at expressing herself through Korean lyrics but with awkward English lyrics, you don’t get the same vibe.
 To those of you saying ‘but her English is fine’ think about it…if people spell certain Korean words wrong, you get upset.
 You have to realize that her English is just not that good.
 I heard she learned it on her own but it’s weird.
 The album is just emotional.
 I can’t listen to ‘hate you’ because of the choppy lyrics.(follow Koreaboo on Facebook and Twitter)

 Here are some examples of Baek Yerin’s awkward lyrics from “0310”: